Special Operations Forces Arctic Medic (SOFAM) 2026

-U.S., Canada, Germany, and the Netherlands along with interagency partners erect tents for shelter at base camp near Fort Wainwright, Alaska, Jan.
-17, 2026.
+U.S., Canada, Germany, and the Netherlands along with interagency partners use skis to traverse Arctic terrain during medical training at Fort Wainwright, Alaska, Jan.
+12, 2026.
 Special Operations Forces Arctic Medic 2026 enhanced SOF readiness through real-world scenarios in an austere climate and ensures a lethal fighting force to win wars.
 (U.S. Navy Photo by Chief Mass Communication Specialist John Kotara)

 |Date Taken: